deeppavlov/dream/README.md

 ### Generative Prompt-Based Dream

 Mini version of DeepPavlov Dream Socialbot with the use of prompt-based generative models (currently supports GPT-J only).
-This is a generative-based socialbot that uses [GPT-J](https://huggingface.co/EleutherAI/gpt-j-6B) to generate most of the responses.
+This is a generative-based socialbot that uses large language models to generate most of the responses.
 You can upload your own prompts (json files) to [common/prompts](https://github.com/deeppavlov/dream/common/prompts), and the provided information will be used in GPT-J-based reply generation as a prompt.
 [Link to the distribution.](https://github.com/deeppavlov/dream/assistant_dists/dream_generative_prompt_based)

 # Quick Start